Comparing JBDI Holdings Limited Ordinary Shares (NASDAQ:JBDI) and Greif (NYSE:GEF)

-JBDI Holdings Limited Ordinary Shares (NASDAQ:JBDI – Get Free Report) and Greif (NYSE:GEF – Get Free Report) are both business services companies, but which is the better investment?
-We will compare the two companies based on the strength of their valuation, profitability, institutional ownership, risk, earnings, dividends and analyst recommendations.
+Greif (NYSE:GEF – Get Free Report) and JBDI Holdings Limited Ordinary Shares (NASDAQ:JBDI – Get Free Report) are both industrial products companies, but which is the better business?
+We will compare the two companies based on the strength of their dividends, analyst recommendations, risk, profitability, institutional ownership, valuation and earnings.

-This is a breakdown of recent recommendations and price targets for JBDI Holdings Limited Ordinary Shares and Greif, as provided by MarketBeat.com.
+This is a breakdown of current recommendations for Greif and JBDI Holdings Limited Ordinary Shares, as reported by MarketBeat.

 |Sell Ratings